illuin-tech/vidore-benchmark/experiments/2024-08-06_impact_of_pool_factor_on_retrieval/README.md

 ### Interpretation of the clustering of the document embeddings

-There are no clear clusters in the document embeddings.
+There are no clear clusters in the document embeddings. {{TODO: insert a few visualized clusteded patches here}}

 ## Discussion